aarron-lee/legion-go-tricks/README.md

 - ships InputPlumber for controller support
 - supports distrobox for more flexibility in software install options
 - supports installing nix as a package manager, see [here](https://rasmuskirk.com/articles/2024-12-23_why-nix-is-the-perfect-package-manager-for-your-steam-deck/)
+- support for the hardware should be mostly complete now, excluding a few niche features
-- Valve is pretty on pushing updates.
+- Valve is pretty slow on pushing updates.
 The positive to this is that SteamOS versions are very stable and last a fairly long time
   - downside is that you get updates at a slower cadence

 **Cons**

-- support is still a work in progress, you will encounter bugs and issues
 - X11 KDE Desktop, whereas most other distros have already transitioned to Wayland
+  - Valve will likely be swapping to Wayland within the next few OS updates.
-- certain functionality like TDP controls, custom fan curves, RGB lights, etc, currently require tinkering or 3rd party decky plugins
+- certain functionality like custom fan curves currently require tinkering or 3rd party decky plugins + acpi_call
 - older kernel + drivers

 ## Nobara Deck Edition